Gaudí Centre

 The Gaudí Centre (Gaudí Centre; Gaudí Centro) is a biographical museum and a interpretation centre located in Reus, Catalonia, Spain.
-It is dedicated to Spanish architect Antoni Gaudí i Cornet.
+It is dedicated to Catalan architect Antoni Gaudí i Cornet.

 History

 The building is a renovation of the former Banco Santander, in Reus, who was previously a toy store known as l'Aliança.
 The work on the project started in 2002, designed by architects Joan Sibina, Toshiake Tange and Gabriel Bosques, coinciding with the 150th anniversary of the birth of Gaudí.
 The company in charge of creating the museography of the exhibition and the integration of the audiovisual systems was Sono Tecnologia Audiovisual.

 The building is divided into four floors, and highlights the giant screen it has on its facade, where an audiovisual with Gaudí's signature is often shown.
 On the ground floor is located the tourist office of the city and a shop.
 The first three floors house the exhibition space.
 On its top floor there is a restaurant.

 The Gaudí Center officially opened at 27 April 2007 as a modern and interactive museum.
 It is located in Plaça del Mercadal, the center of the city, which is also on the market square in Reus that links to Reus Town Council, Patronat de Turisme, and the Modernist buildings Casa Navàs and Casa Pinyol.

 The locals have known the center as "Gaudí Casket", which is dedicated to Antonio Gaudí, "the city's beloved son".
 The interpretation center exhibits works related to his life and a few surviving handwritten notebooks, including the original copy with English translations and duplication of his models, major works, and studio.